Mrhamry/APPE/README.md

 *For any inquiries, please contact the corresponding author, Hamad Alamri, at h.alamri@warwick.ac.uk*

-**How do I cite APPC-451K?**

-If you use any of our supplied material in this page, you should cite
+**If you use APPC-451K or any or any other supplied material, you should cite**

 ```
 @article{Hamad2022do,
   title={Do the Right Thing: A Privacy Policy Adherence Analysis of Over Two Million Apps in Apple iOS App Store},